flopesdematos/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: marine biologist • deep-sea • phd student
+subtitle: marine biologist • deep-sea
 published: true
 ---
 Currently I'm a researcher at the Department of Environment and Planning (University of Aveiro, Portugal), working on the INTERREG project [CephsandChefs - Octopus, squid, cuttlefish, sustainable fisheries and chefs](https://www.cephsandchefs.com/).